jonclayden/RNifti/README.md

 ## Image orientation

 The NIfTI-1 format has a mechanism for indicating the physical orientation and location of the image volume in real space.
-The reference orientation has the left–right direction aligned with the x-axis, the posterior–anterior (back–front) direction aligned with the y-axis, and the inferior–superior (bottom–top) direction aligned with the z-axis; but "xform" information stored with the image can , in the form of an affine matrix.
-To obtain the full xform for an image, call the `xform` function:
+The reference orientation has the left–right direction aligned with the x-axis, the posterior–anterior (back–front) direction aligned with the y-axis, and the inferior–superior (bottom–top) direction aligned with the z-axis; but "xform" information stored with an image can describe a transformation from that coordinate system to the one used by that particular image, in the form of an affine matrix.
+To obtain the full xform matrix for an image, call the `xform` function:

 ```r
 xform(image)